 External Ids for MAPKAPK5 Gene

 The protein encoded by this gene is a tumor suppressor and member of the serine/threonine kinase family.
 In response to cellular stress and proinflammatory cytokines, this kinase is activated through its phosphorylation by MAP kinases including MAPK1/ERK, MAPK14/p38-alpha, and MAPK11/p38-beta.
 The encoded protein is found in the nucleus but translocates to the cytoplasm upon phosphorylation and activation.
 This kinase phosphorylates heat shock protein HSP27 at its physiologically relevant sites.
 Two alternately spliced transcript variants of this gene encoding distinct isoforms have been reported. [provided by RefSeq, Nov 2012]

 GeneCards Summary for MAPKAPK5 Gene

 MAPKAPK5 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 5) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase activity.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.